 - Chickpea and Cheddar Quesadillas (maybe without the green onions!) with avocado and salsa.

-- Quesadillas with White Beans and Kale—layer shredded cheese, white navy beans, and snipped kale between tortillas.
+- Quesadillas with White Beans and Kale—layer shredded cheese, white navy beans, and a small amount of snipped kale between tortillas.

-- Spinach and Refried Bean Quesadillas with a side of steamed veggies and/or sliced melon.
+- Spinach Quesadillas with a side of steamed veggies and/or sliced melon.

 - Cream Cheese and Fruit “Quesadillas”.
 Warm two tortillas slightly and sandwich around cream cheese and sliced strawberries.